roger-that-dev/corda-messaging/messaging.md

 ## Basics

 To provide some initial context, it is worth noting that messages originate from flows (user-defined `FlowLogic` subclasses) via `FlowSession.send` calls and are ultimately consumed via user defined `FlowSession.receive` calls.
-In practise, other messages are exchanged between a set of nodes during a flow, such as agreeing a session id.
-However, for the purpose of this explanation, all we need to focus on are the `send` and `receive` calls defined in your flows.
+In practise, other messages are exchanged between a set of nodes during a flow — such as acknowleding message delivery — but for the purpose of this explanation, all we need to focus on are the `send` and `receive` calls defined in flows.

 ### The broker

 For a corda node to exchange messages with its peers, it must be associated with an Artermis MQ broker.
 This might be an embedded broker — that is, one which is instantiated programatically during node start-up — or one which is hosted externally to the node, in which case its host name must be provided in the configuration file for the node.

 Those who have experience with message brokers will probably note that it's unusual to embed a message broker into each node and you'd be right, it's not a common pattern!
 Instead, usually the broker is located on a server and has many clients, operating in a client-server fashion.
 Instead, Corda is different because the idea is to create a decentralised peer to peer network, so there must be a way for each node to queue up their own outbound messages and receive their own inbound messages.
 It follows that there must be a message broker (or equivalent) for each node.
-The brokers all provide two sets of queues:
+The brokers all provide two sets of queues for their node:

 1. the inbound peer to peer queue where messages are received from other nodes, and;
 2. a set of outbound queues, where there is one for each peer

 ### Peer to peer bridges

-In addition, there is the concept of a bridge[^bridge], which is used to create a connection from one message broker in one node, to another message broker in a remote node.
+In addition, there is the concept of a bridge[^bridge], which is used to create a connection from one broker in one node, to another message broker in a remote node.
 As Corda is intended to operate as a peer to peer network, it's likely that the bridge will make a connection to other nodes over the Internet.
 As each node can have many peers, there are many bridges, one for each peer in each direction as depicted below.

 ![Screenshot 2020-07-21 at 16.09.17](high-level.png)